How to stay effective remotely with online collaboration tools

 This means setting regular cadence check-in sessions, such as a weekly ritual, can help you better manage how your team interacts with these different online tools as well as to bring them up to speed with any changes you’ll be making either in terms of working style or strategy.

-This can also aid in their familiarity with each platform as regular use can help them better get comfortable with it.
+This can also aid in their familiarity with each tool or platform as regular use can help them better get comfortable with it.
 This is especially useful for updates on task managers, as these platforms can be a fairly new thing for people to use alongside their working styles.
 But regular use can better help move the transition of working styles to this new online environment.

 People thinking of remote work often think of the endless video conferences and dreaded internet cutouts of their voices as they explain a lengthy topic.
 They also likely look towards the difficulties of scheduling across different time zones, which can be a hurdle for those with completely opposite schedules.

-All you need to circumvent this is a little outside-the-box thinking, with asynchronous materials now being just as important as the different synchronous sessions you’ll be having over time.
-You can leverage these online tools to record sessions, save them as interactive PDFs, and even utilize their online hosted environment to have an always-live file available for the team.
+All you need to circumvent this is a little outside-the-box thinking, with asynchronous materials now being just as important as the different synchronous sessions you will be having over time.
+You can leverage these online collaboration tools to record sessions, save them as interactive PDFs, and even utilize their online hosted environment to have an always-live file available for the team.
 This can help you get input from your team and keep them updated regardless of where they might be or when they might be working.

-We understand that many of these online tools might seem complicated and foreign to those unfamiliar with remote work or just used to doing things face-to-face.
+We understand that many of these online collaboration tools might seem complicated and foreign to those unfamiliar with remote work or just used to doing things face-to-face.
 While there are strengths in keeping these in-person skills intact, adapting to a new remote working environment can be extremely helpful moving forward in your career.

-Taking it step-by-step, then, is key to getting the full functionality out of many of these online tools.
+Taking it step-by-step, then, is key to getting the full functionality out of many of these online collaboration tools.
 With things such as digital whiteboards and activities, you can better leverage these tools by utilizing different online templates to help you get the ball rolling in their use.
 These templates can also introduce you to methods you might not be familiar with, and improve the overall experience past what you thought was initially doable.